 9. Pain-Relieving Properties

-In Eastern European homeopathy, rosemary has been widely used for centuries to treat dysmenorrhea, kidney colic pain, and stomach cramps.
-This is not only due to its anti-inflammatory properties but also because it has been proven helpful in treating gastrointestinal issues and lower urinary tract symptoms.
-[R][R]
+In Eastern European homeopathy, rosemary has been widely used for centuries to ease arthritis pain, treat dysmenorrhea, kidney colic pain, and stomach cramps.

 10. Antispasmodic Properties